Kislovskiy/talks/2023_PyData_Berlin/README.md

 In this example the object that is modified a lot is the axes object, because it's the one that contains the plot.
 Figure object is a container for the axes object, and it's not modified that much.

-You could also notice that I like to keep my code executable, so I put the code that generates the plot in the if __name__ == "__main__" block.
+You could also notice that I like to keep my code executable, so I put the code that generates the plot in the `if __name__ == "__main__"` block.

 ## Slide 12

 Another argument for using data visualisation is to verify and validate numbers.
-Buisiness people for who we usually create visualisation are busy and don't have enought time to decipher a cryptic figures.
+Business people for who we usually create visualisation are busy and don't have enough time to decipher a cryptic figures.
-What they want is to get a clear demonstation that something worthwhile and interesing was acomplished, they want to see KPI's.
+What they want is to get a clear demonstration that something worthwhile and interesting was accomplished, they want to see KPI's.
 It's very tempting to use an average value as some sort of KPI, but it's not always the right choice.
-I recently found this amazing article that shows how completelly different datasets could have the same statistics.
+I recently found this amazing article that shows how completely different datasets could have the same statistics.
-Spend some time verifing your data pipelines.
+Spend some time verifying your data pipelines.

 ## Slide 13